 In March 2023, the Company entered into a sales agreement (Sales Agreement) with an agent to sell, from time to time, shares of its common stock having an aggregate sales price of up to \$100.0 million through an "at the market offering" (ATM Offering) as defined in Rule 415 under the Securities Act of 1933, as amended.
-During the three months ended March 31, 2023, the Company sold 95,000 shares of common stock at a weighted average price per share of \$6.60, resulting in net proceeds of approximately \$0.6 million, net of offering expenses.
-No shares were sold under the ATM offering during the three months ended March 31, 2024.
+No shares were sold under the ATM offering during the six months ended June 30, 2024.
+During the six months ended June 30, 2023, the Company sold 95,000 shares of common stock at a weighted average price per share of \$ 6.60, resulting in net proceeds of approximately \$0.6 million, net of offering expenses.